 At 4th and Water, a block off the bricked mall, hundreds of flower bouquets wrapped in translucent cellophane were piled in a semi-circle where the day before a white nationalist had plowed his Dodge into a crowd of peaceful protestors.
 One woman, 32-year-old Heather Heyer, was killed, and nearly two dozen more were injured.
 Two state police officers monitoring the situation from the sky were killed when their helicopter crashed just outside the city limits.
 Some bystanders on 4th Street hugged and cried.
 Others were visibly angry.

-I wandered the streets of my hometown, mourning the loss of life, the chaos and destruction.
+I wandered the streets of my hometown, mourning the loss of life, the chaos, and the destruction.
 How does a city, any city, prepare for an invasion and the consequent damage left in its wake?

 When and how the city will pay for all the costs associated with the deadly rioting in August remains an open question.
-If history provides any guidance, the answer will likely involve taxpayers’ money.
-The city doesn’t have riot insurance, and a much smaller July rally held by out-of-state members of the Ku Klux Klan (KKK) cost city taxpayers $35,000.
+If history provides any guidance, the answer will likely involve taxpayers' money.
+The city doesn't have riot insurance, and a much smaller rally held by out-of-state members of the Ku Klux Klan (KKK) cost city taxpayers $35,000 later that same year.